Animes that were canceled before the end

 Arslan Senki (The Heroic Legend of Arslan)

 "Arslan Senki" is a classic novel series by Yoshiki Tanaka, creator of "The Legend of the Galactic Heroes."
 The story follows the young prince Arslan, who loses his kingdom of Pars after his father's betrayal.
-Although adapted into an anime in 2015, the novel series was not yet completed at the time.
+Although it was adapted into an anime in 2015, the novel series was not yet complete at the time.
 The final book was published in 2017, two years after the anime ended in 2016.

 Magi: Labyrinth of Magic